How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Introduction

 The rest of the paper is organized as follows: Section~\ref{rel} discusses the related work and some preliminaries.
-Then, Section~\ref{app} describes our proposed metrics and their theoretical analysis.
+Then, Section~\ref{app} describes our proposed metric and its theoretical analysis.
 Section~\ref{exp} presents detailed experimental results.
-Section~\ref{conc} summarizes our work and contributions.
+Finally, Section~\ref{conc} summarizes our work and contributions.